Ahmed-Reda-elshahawy/ecommerce-website/README.md

 - Navigate to the repository directory.
 - Run npm install.
 - Run npm start.
-- The website will be running on http://localhost:3000.
+- The website will be running local on http://localhost:3000.
 - Live Demo => https://ahmed-reda-elshahawy.github.io/ecommerce-website/

 # Features: